MattSortsThings/kolyteon/dev_notes/binary_csp_solving.md

 This method simplifies the problem and attempts to determine whether the binary CSP has no solution.
 It updates `Safe` before it terminates.

-#### `Reorder( )` method
+#### `Optimize( )` method

-This method reorders all future variables by swapping the first future variable with a selected future variable.
+This method reorders the variables by swapping an optimal future variable with the present variable.
+After this, it sets itself up for the next assigning step.

 #### `Advance( )` method

 This method advances to the next level of the search tree (by incrementing `SearchLevel`).
-If `SearchLevel` is not `LeafLevel`, it sets up the new present variable for assigning.

 #### `TryAssign( )` method